Policy last updated

 Third-party software, programs or applications used for collating student information

-Use of third-party software, programs or applications must be approved by the school’s principal and schools are encouraged to complete a Privacy Impact Assessment.
+Use of third-party software, programs or applications must be approved by the school’s principal and schools are strongly encouraged to complete a Privacy Impact Assessment.
 Refer to Privacy and Information Sharing: Privacy impact assessments.

 In deciding to use any software, programs or applications schools should weigh a range of factors including the potential benefits and financial costs to the school and whether alternative solutions exist.